G-1524/Job-Opportunities---Softtech/README.md

 6- DevOps Engineer (Remote) - https://www.linkedin.com/jobs/search/?currentJobId=1967537037&keywords=softtech

 This is our career page.
-If you like to apply from there, leaving the link as well.
+If you like to apply from there, leaving the link.
 You can directly begin your application process via this link: https://career2.successfactors.eu/career?company=softtechya